UBC-STAT/stat545.stat.ubc.ca/guidebook-worksheets.md

 *When all are done, the table will be updated accordingly with the links*

-+ Create lecture worksheet (should be located in a public repo to ensure open-access, and be available in raw format so that students can copy and paste)
 + Create a "Class 1" section on Canvas with Zoom materials for optional pre-work
 + Add syllabus page to website under "course structure"

-#### Additional notes
-Since this is the intro class, it wouldn't have a lecture worksheet per se, most of the content can be discussed in class, and the creation / guidebook adaptation of some documents for students.
-I think I would add the STAT545 (and STAT547) syllabus to the "course structure" part of the website (where office hours / class meeting schedules / policies are listed).

 ### Class Meeting 2: Git, GitHub & Version Control